drossDS/Ames_Iowa_Home_Price_Estimator/README.md

 # 4 - Model Limitations and Additional Refinements
-* Stated previously, these models are not geared towards inference and shound not be used to establish confident relationships between the selected features and the target variable
+* The final model is not geared towards inference and should not be used to establish confident relationships between the selected features and the target variable
 * With more time, more attention could be given to categorical variables which may help to better characterize the sale prices of higher value homes than the current model
 * The model could stand to be de-featured to make room for other higher-correlation features.
-While it has been stated that multicolinearity exists but is acceptable, some terms may be found to be redundant with more time
+While it has been stated that multicollinearity exists but is acceptable, some terms may be found to be redundant with more time

 # 5 - Conclusions:
 * A model can be created which will predict home prices in Ames Iowa within a Mean Absolute Error (MAE) \\$30,000
-    * With the final model, 83.8% of sale prices were prediced to within $30,000 (on the training data)
+    * With the final model, 83.8% of sale prices were predicted to within $30,000 (on the training data)
-* The model exibits a good balance of bias and variance as the R-sqaured terms of this model on both the training and test data are nearly identical
+* The model exhibits a good balance of bias and variance as the R-squared terms of this model on both the training and test data are nearly identical
 * The model can be further refined to incorporate more features, but as it stands, must collect the following information from users when estimating a home sale price:
     * Total basement square footage
     * Garage square footage